aws-samples/sample-developer-tutorials/tuts/057-amazon-managed-streaming-for-apache-kafka-gs/amazon-managed-streaming-for-apache-kafka-gs.md

 done
 ```

-When the output shows "ACTIVE", your cluster is ready to use.
+When the output shows `ACTIVE`, your cluster is ready to use.

 ## Create IAM permissions for MSK access